klee/legacy-klee-buildbot/README.md

 klee-buildbot
 =============

-Buildbot scripts for the KLEE project
+Old Buildbot scripts for the KLEE project.
+Kept for historical reasons only.